temporalio/documentation/README.md

 ./worker.js
 ```

-In another terminal, start the Workflow from the root of this repository.
+In a third terminal, start the Workflow from the root of this repository.

 ```bash
 yarn assemble